TokyoWarfare/Osmo-GPS-Controller-Extended/docs/add_camera_sleep_feature_example.md

 # Add Camera Sleep Feature Example Documentation

-The objective of this document is to implement a feature that allows the camera to enter sleep mode with a single press of the BOOT button, based on this open-source project.
+The objective of this document is to implement a feature that allows the camera to enter sleep mode with a single press of the BOOT button, based on this open-source demo.

 First, we can obtain the corresponding command frame and response frame structure information from the document, as shown below: